-ESPN5 talked to the current assistant coach of the NLEX Road Warriors to find out who were the players he considered as his best matchups.
+ESPN5.com talked to Lastimosa, who is an assistant coach of the NLEX Road Warriors, to find out who the players he considered as his best matchups were.

 Guarding Lastimosa was something one had to prepare for.
 He averaged 15.2 points throughout his 14-year PBA stint even if his numbers took a hit when he played for Pop Cola late in his career.

 "There were a lot of guys because normally there's always a designated player on me," Lastimosa said.
 "The best offensive player on the other side, even if we're the same position, will not guard me.
 There's always a specific player whose role is to try and slow me down or stop me."

 Lastimosa has a shortlist of defenders that were often matched up against him but his specific choice as the toughest to deal with is more known for being on the same team as him as opposed to against.

 "I can remember, in the PBA, Choy Estrada, Art Dela Cruz, Mike Mustre, all of them were defenders who were assigned to pester me, just to get under my skin.
 In every team they have that guy," he shared.